-In consideration of the services provided by Mr Rohan Williams as Non-Executive Chairman the Company will pay him \$60,000 plus statutory superannuation per annum.
+In consideration of the services provided by Mr Rohan Williams as Non-Executive Chairman, until appointed as Executive Chairman on 14 March 2014, the Company paid him \$60,000 plus statutory superannuation per annum.

-Messrs Reynolds, Patterson and Williams are also entitled to fees for other amounts as the Board determines where they perform special duties or otherwise perform extra services or make special exertions on behalf of the Company.
+Messrs Reynolds and Patterson are also entitled to fees for other amounts as the Board determines where they perform special duties or otherwise perform extra services or make special exertions on behalf of the Company.

-During the financial year ended 30 June 2013, the Company incurred costs of \$7,500 (2012: Nil) in respect of additional geological consulting services provided by Mr Rohan Williams.
-There were no other such fees paid during the financial year ended 30 June 2013 (2012: Nil).
+During the financial year ended 30 June 2014, the Company incurred costs of nil (2013: \$7,500) in respect of additional geological consulting services provided by Mr Rohan Williams.
+There were no other such fees paid during the financial year ended 30 June 2014 (2013: Nil).